"The BYU Baccalaureate: The Ideal of Integration"

 The university core is administered collaboratively by the deans of Undergraduate Education and Religious Education under the direction of the academic vice president.
 Religious Education is responsible for the Doctrinal Foundation and Religion Electives components and the courses that meet these requirements; Undergraduate Education is responsible for the general education components.
 The success of the core depends upon dedicated faculty from throughout the university.
 The Faculty General Education Council, chaired by the associate dean of Undergraduate Education—General Education, reviews and approves all courses meeting general education requirements within the university core.

 All students who receive undergraduate degrees from BYU are required to complete the core requirements as outlined below.
 Exceptions to this policy are explained in the Graduation Requirements Policy.

 Description of the University Core

-The new university core comprises five categories titled Doctrinal Foundation; The Individual and Society; Skills; Arts, Letters, and Sciences; and Core Enrichment: Electives.
+The university core comprises four categories: Doctrinal Foundations; The Individual and Society; Skills; and Arts, Letters, and Sciences.

 Doctrinal Foundation and Religion Electives

 Religious Education offers courses in ancient and modern scripture, Church history and doctrine, and related subjects.
 Together these help students toward a deeper understanding of "the doctrines, the covenants, the ordinances, the standard works, and the history of the restored gospel" (Aims, "Intellectually Enlarging").

 Because The Church of Jesus Christ of Latter-day Saints maintains that regular gospel study is a necessary part of the university experience, religion courses are provided so that students may progress in their religious understanding and convictions simultaneously with their educational progress in secular fields.
 As such, religion courses are not meant to be a mere devotional supplement but an integral part of the university curriculum that conforms to university standards and expectations.
 Therefore, while students are enrolled at BYU, they are required to take religion courses from BYU.